The Black Vortex: Main event

 Cyclops, Iceman, and Groot are captured by the Slaughter Lords but are able to escape and steal the Vortex.
 They give themselves cosmic powers and pass the Vortex to Captain Marvel.
-She is confronted by a super-powered Thane and Mister Knife and resists the temptation to use the Vortex, instead using the mirror surface to reflect Thane's Living Death blast at Mister Knife, encasing him in amber.
+She is confronted by a super-powered Thane and J'son and resists the temptation to use the Vortex, instead using the mirror surface to reflect Thane's Living Death blast at J'son, encasing him in amber.
 Gala then returns, defeats Thane, and attempts to destroy the Black Vortex before it can corrupt anyone else.
 Captain Marvel is able to return the Vortex to the team, and they debate who should use the power one more time to save Spartax.
 Jean Grey offers, but everybody is worried about a repeat of the Dark Phoenix.
 Star-Lord contemplates but knows if he is super-powered he will waste his potential.
 Kitty Pryde volunteers to shoulder the burden.
 Gala agrees to it being used one last time.

 Kitty Pryde gains cosmic powers and uses her phasing ability to phase out the entire planet of Spartax from the amber, except for the Brood, which are then destroyed.
 The Slaughter Lords retreat afterwards.
 Cyclops, Iceman, Groot, and Beast return their cosmic powers, but Gamora, Angel, Kitty, and Ronan keep theirs.
 Star-Lord then proposes to Kitty.
 Gala takes away the Black Vortex.
-The Collector collects the amber-encased Mister Knife.
-The Ebony Maw then attaches himself to the cosmically powered Thane.
+The Collector collects the amber-encased J'son.
+Ebony Maw then attaches himself to the cosmically powered Thane.

 In the aftermath, Ronan vows to rebuild the Kree Empire.
 Victoria, Star-Lord's half-sister, meets with the Collector.
-She strikes a deal with him in order to secure Mister Knife's body, but secretly steals the last remaining seed of the Kree Supreme Intelligence.
+She strikes a deal with him in order to secure J'son's body, but secretly steals the last remaining seed of the Kree Supreme Intelligence.